 Q. Why do scientists like you stay at FDA?

 NH: Another reason is that there are good opportunities here for career advancement and personal development.
 For example, I joined FDA in 2008 as a scientific reviewer in FDA’s Center for Devices and Radiological Health, where I evaluated diagnostic devices, such as molecular-based companion diagnostics.
-In that role, I reviewed products like the first molecular-based screening assay for colorectal cancer, which was approved for use.
+In that role, I was part of a team that reviewed products like the first molecular-based screening assay for colorectal cancer, which was approved for use.
 When used correctly, data suggest that this product would save lives.
 It is extremely gratifying to be a part of the development of these products, starting from the understanding of molecular pathways of various biomarkers to the ultimate impact the product has on public health.

 Then in 2015, my role shifted and now I’m developing policy and processes that frame and guide the scientific foundation of the work we do at FDA.
-For example, I recently worked with a team to launch a pilot for how combination product submissions are reviewed internally.
+For example, I recently worked with a team to launch a modernized process for how combination product submissions are reviewed internally.
 Because combination products include multiple product types, it is important that we standardize the processes around how we better collaborate with FDA’s different product centers and policies around how we regulate.
 In addition, I’m helping establish a new function to provide a more transparent and accessible experience for patient communities to interact with FDA.

 Q. How is science conducted at FDA unique from science conducted at the National Institute of Health (NIH), academia, or industry, for example?